Articles on: Signals and Automation

 Replace "binance" with the name or Altrady code for your exchange.
 These are listed here.
 Case insensitive.

 Replace the symbol with the code for the market.
-The three parts are:
+The three parts are (in order):

 exchange code